Our impact

 ESG/SDG Key Facts

-As part of this ESAP implementation, an ESG Manager has been hired in March 2023, who has been leading the process of definition and implementation of revised E&S management procedures and policies.
-Moreover, a revised hydrology study has been completed inclusive of a climate risk assessment.
+As part of the ESAP implementation, an ESG Manager was hired in March 2023, and has been leading the process of definition and implementation of revised E&S management procedures and policies.
+Moreover, a revised hydrology study was completed, inclusive of a climate risk assessment.
 This study confirmed the level of resources expected in the initial feasibility study.
-Finally, this hydrology study will feed-in additional bio-diversity studies aiming at updating the requirements of minimum ecological flow and review the need for project-specific Biodiversity Action Plans on assets in operation and assets under construction.
-These biodiversity studies are expected to start by year-end.